yashtambee/Airline-Passenger-Referral-Prediction/README.md

 4. Support Vector Machine
 5. XG Boost Classifier

-To enhance the accuracy and prevent overfitting, hyperparameter tuning was performed using the GridSearchCV method for the Decision Tree, K-Nearest Neighbors, and Logistic Regression models.
+Hyperparameter tuning using the GridSearchCV method was performed for the Decision Tree, K-Nearest Neighbors, and Logistic Regression models to improve their accuracy and prevent overfitting.
+The models were evaluated based on classification metrics such as precision, recall, F1 score, and AUC value.

-The classification metrics of precision, recall, F1 score, and AUC value were given priority in evaluating the models.
-Among all the implemented ML models, SVM and XGBoost achieved an impressive F1 score of around 95% - 96%, making them the best performing ML models.

-The most influential features for the XGBoost and SVM models were found to be 'overall' and 'airline_Royal Air Maroc'.
-These features carried more weight compared to other features in those specific ML models.

-The classifier models created in this project can be utilized to forecast passenger referrals, enabling airlines to identify influential travelers who can contribute to higher revenue.
-Therefore, to grow and expand, it is crucial for our client to provide top-notch ratings in the following areas:

-- Cabin
-- Ground services
-- Food and beverage
-- Entertainment
-- Seat comfort

 ## Dependencies